A better pill to swallow

 Not only have the medications themselves improved but so has our knowledge about treatment.
 In recent years we have learned that it is best for your health to begin treatment as soon as possible after being diagnosed.
 No more waiting around for the best time to start, no more weighing the pros and cons.
 Research has clearly shown that starting treatment early decreases your risk of developing serious illnesses.
 Starting treatment early is good for your long-term health and your lifespan.

-We also know that HIV treatment can greatly lower the risk of HIV transmission from an HIV-positive mother1 to her baby during pregnancy and childbirth, allowing HIV-positive women to have healthy pregnancies and give birth to HIV-negative babies.
-Research has also shown that treatment can help prevent HIV transmission for people who share equipment to use drugs.
+We also know that HIV treatment can prevent HIV transmission from an HIV-positive mother* to her baby during pregnancy and childbirth, allowing HIV-positive women to have healthy pregnancies and give birth to HIV-negative babies.
+HIV treatment also lowers the chance of passing HIV through shared drug equipment but we don’t know by how much.